namecheap/ilc/README.md

 * 💲 **Baked by [Namecheap](https://www.namecheap.com/about/mission-vision-values/)** - we use it internally and plan to evolve it together with community

 ## 🚀 Quick start

+Check out [demo website available online](http://demo.microfrontends.online/) or go through the steps to spin it up locally:

 1. Clone this repository
 1. Run `docker-compose up -d`
 1. _During first launch or shutdown only._ Run `docker-compose run registry npm run seed`